Download this example as a Jupyter notebook or a Python script.

 Definition#

 The structure of a BoM sustainabability query result mirrors the input BoM structure.
 However, each item in the result objects also includes the results of the sustainability analysis for that item.
-In addition to the properties described below, these objects also contain at least the following properties which define the results of the sustainability analysis:
+In addition to the described properties, these objects contain at least the following properties that define the results of the sustainability analysis:

 • .embodied_energy